-The COVID-19 pandemic has upended 2020 in many ways, including your taxes.
+The COVID-19 pandemic upended 2020 in many ways, including your taxes.
 Are there any moves you should make now to save on your tax bill?

 Your tax bill could change significantly if the coronavirus impacted your earnings this year.
 Taking action now can help you avoid unexpected penalties later on.